Leon1258/jQuery.PageScroll3D/README.markdown

 </script>
 ```

-Information from the h1 automatically becomes the button name in the menu.
+Information from the h1 tag automatically becomes the button name in the menu.

 Copyright (c) 2017 Leon.